hellowac/mypy-zh-cn-old/docs/mypy_conf/mypy_daemon.md

    ``{"A": ["z"], "B": ["z"]}``, while with ``--union-attrs`` it will return ``{"A": ["x", "z"], "B": ["y", "z"]}``.

-.. option:: --force-reload
+<span id="force-reload"></span>`--force-reload`

-   Force re-parsing and re-type-checking file before inspection.
+   : Force re-parsing and re-type-checking file before inspection.
 By default this is done only when needed (for example file was not loaded from cache or daemon was initially run without ``--export-types`` mypy option), since reloading may be slow (up to few seconds for very large files).